DREAMING IN SUBTITLES

 And he was closer.

 “It’s not fair!”
 I said.
-The words had been sealed inside me for so long they were buoyant, floating to the top of my throat without a thought.
+The words had been sealed inside me for so long they were buoyant, floating to the top of my throat.
 “I’m not ready!”
-I grabbed the bed’s assist rails as if they could tether me.
+I grabbed the bed’s assist rails as if they’d save me.

 “I can see that.
 Didn’t even finish breakfast.”
 He didn’t smile.
 Not one of him.

 “That’s not mine.
 I . . .”
-This wasn’t what I wanted to argue about.
-I had to stop whatever was coming next.
-Maybe I should have been in awe.
+This wasn’t what I wanted to argue.
+I had to stop whatever was coming.
+Maybe I should’ve been in awe.
 He was an Angel, right?
 A majestic creature, force of nature, my personal appointment with the rider of the pale horse.
-Or maybe I should’ve questioned my sanity, but anger is action, not questions.
+Or maybe I should’ve questioned my sanity, but anger isn’t questions, it’s action.

 “So,” Death said, taking off his gloves.
 Unlike the rest of him, they were unchanging.
 Worn leather, sometimes the same color of his skin.
 His gloves hit the bed in a vacuum of sound.